CAIDA/ioda-ui/assets/js/Ioda/data/README.md

 - `datasources`: available data sources used in IODA
 - `signals`: for timeseries graphs
 - `alerts`: for building alerts tables
-- `events`: not sure where it fits
+- `events`: for building events tables
-- `summary`: for building events tables on the right of the map
+- `summary`: for building event scores on the right of the map

 ### Actions